-2. Policy statement
+1. Policy statement

-It is the policy of HGF to conduct all of our business in an honest and ethical manner.
-We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate.
-We implement and enforce effective systems to counter bribery and corruption.
+- 1.1 We conduct all our business in an honest and ethical manner.
+We take a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate and implementing and enforcing effective systems to counter bribery and corruption. - 1.2 We take our legal responsibilities very seriously.
 We will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
-However, we remain bound by UK laws, including the Bribery Act 2010, in respect of our conduct both at home and abroad.

-3. About this policy
+2. About this policy

-The purpose of this policy is to:

-- set out our responsibilities, and of those working for us, in observing and upholding our position on bribery and corruption; and - provide information and guidance to those working for us on how to recognise and deal with bribery and corruption issues.
+- 2.1 The purpose of this policy is to: - a. set out our responsibilities, and of those working for and on our behalf, in observing and upholding our position on bribery and corruption; and - b. provide information and guidance to those working for and on our behalf on how to recognise and deal with bribery and corruption issues.